solliancenet/microsoft-postgresql-developer-guide/08_Architectures/08_01_Summary.md

 ### Checklist

 - Reference architectures can provide ideas on how to use a product.
 Start to learn from successful deployments.
-- Utilize the knowledge others have to build your own applications.
+- Utilize the valuable knowledge of others to build and design applications.
-- Implement common proven patterns in your architectures.
+- Implement common proven patterns in architectures.